sendbird/chat-ai-widget/README.md

 const USER_ID = 'UserId';

 /**
- * To setup auth on their own API,
+ * To setup auth on your own API,
  * You can also create your own custom session handler \w userId.
  * More information can be found in
  * https://sendbird.com/docs/chat/v3/javascript/guides/authentication